borenstein-lab/MIMOSA/README.md

 ## Using MIMOSA

 You can run a full MIMOSA analysis by running the script runMimosa.R from the command line with additional arguments and the output will be saved to multiple files.
 You can also run any of the individual steps in R.

-You can see example file formatting in the `tests/testthat` directory.
+You can see example data file formatting in the `tests/testthat` directory.

+The analysis consists of the following main steps:

+1. Construct a community-specific metabolic network model linking genes, reactions, and metabolites.

+2. Use the above model to calculate community metabolic potential scores for each sample and metabolite and compare those using Mantel tests with metabolite concentrations.

+3. Identify using a heuristic approach which genes and reactions were important contributors to variation in community metabolic potential scores.

+4. Identify taxa that are consistent with contributing to metabolic potential scores.

+5. Optionally, perform a permutation test of the metabolic network to quantify how much the network model strengthens associations between the two data types.

 ### Required arguments for runMimosa.R